 - Coming up:

-Using velocity fields in evaluating urban traffic congestion via sparse public transport data and crowedsourced maps at Cambridge Statistics Initiative Special One-Day Meeting, Isaac Newton Institute for Mathematical Sciences, Cambridge, UK, 26 September 2011.
+[Sept'11] Gave a talk Using velocity fields in evaluating urban traffic congestion via sparse public transport data and crowdsourced maps at Cambridge Statistics Initiative Special One-Day Meeting, Isaac Newton Institute for Mathematical Sciences, Cambridge, UK, 26 September 2011.

 [Jul'11] Gave a talk Bayesian Experimental Design for Percolation and other Random Graph Models at the Design and Analysis of Experiments Programme.
 Isaac Newton Institute for Mathematical Sciences, Cambridge, UK, July 2011.